Anaergia Italy plantThe Bio-Methane Economy:

 This is systems thinking applied at city scale.
 This is circular economy made tangible.
 This is resource optimization delivering economic returns.

-Strategic investment platforms, anchored by Qatar's vision and expertise, supported by UK partnership and Commonwealth institutional frameworks, could deploy this solution across 56 nations and 2.5 billion people.
+Strategic investment platforms, anchored by Middle Eastern vision and expertise, supported by UK partnership and other institutional frameworks, could deploy this solution across many nations and billions of people.

 The waste is already there.
 The technology is proven.
 The economics work.
 The resource imperative is undeniable.
 What we need now is the political will to transform waste into wealth, challenge into opportunity, and Commonwealth cooperation into energy leadership.